djberg96/A-War-Like-No-Other/README.md

 # A-War-Like-No-Other
+In theory, this will be a completely new game on the Peloponnesian War.

-A game on the Peloponnesian War
+However, this repo will also contain variants for GMT's game on the Peloponnesian War.